INTJs are often villainous in their mental hardwiring and propensity for diabolical acts.

 Many would say, “Who can live like that?”

-That would be the question asked by those who could never imagine living a life of extreme self-discipline and asceticism.
+Those who could never imagine living a life of extreme self-discipline and asceticism would be the question asked.

 And that is why INTJs are comfortable pushing back against transgressions.

-They are dangerous because they believe that hard work should be rewarded with respect and reverence.
+They are dangerous because they believe hard work should be rewarded with respect and reverence.

 In their minds, they have invested time and energy in formulating a process, creating a mental infrastructure, and documenting their work that reflects their critical analysis for problem-solving.